Top 10 Rebellious Brands: Build a Bold Identity That Stands Out

 - Use humour to deflect criticism.
 If you can make people laugh, they’re more likely to forgive your flaws.

 - Be consistent in your messaging.
-Ryanair never pretends to be anything other than what they are.
+Ryanair never pretends to be anything other than what it is.

 Remember: This approach is only for some.
 But if you can pull it off, it can be incredibly powerful.